tektoncd/community/teps/0152-tekton-conformance-verification.md

 - For verifying results, upon receiving [Tekton client](https://github.com/tektoncd/pipeline/blob/main/test/clients.go#L56-L71) readable YAML outputs,  the test suite will leverage the parse pkg for validating whether all the required conformant API fields are populated and the behaviors are honored.

+#### Vendor integration

 Tekton vendors will have the responsibility of integrating the conformance verification test suite with their respective services.
-To deliver conformance validation results to the test suite, vendors must implement the ProcessAndSendToTekton function.
+To deliver conformance validation results, vendors must implement the `ProcessAndSendToTekton` function.
+On a higher level, it is a wrapper of all the vendor service detail, intaking and outputing Tekton YAML for Tekton conformance fields to get verified.

 This function transforms vanilla Tekton Pipeline YAMLs into Tekton-parsable YAMLs for results verification.
+For more details:

 ```go
 // ProcessAndSendToTekton accepts vanilla Tekton PipelineRun and TaskRun YAMLs, waits for the object to complete and outputs the completed PipelineRun and TaskRun along with the status.